pedro-dm-gomes/Graph-RNN/Dataset/README.md

   ```

-4. Downsample the Sequences using Farthest point sampling algoritm from 800,000 points to 4,000 points
+4. Downsample the point clouds using farthest point sampling algoritm from 800,000 points to 4,000 points.

-    python create_dataset_color_full_body.py
+You will need to compile the code in GraphRNN folder for this step.

+    `python /GraphRNN/Downsample_all_sequences.py`

 5. Set the correct path in GraphRNN files.